Get more than a job. Become a Student Leader!

 ASB Vice President of Administration

-Coordinates the Student Senate “self election” process, prepares Senate packets, organizes the Senate Notebooks, facilitates the hiring process and orientation of new Senators and manages communication with the Student Senate.
+Coordinates the ASB Senate “self election” process, prepares Senate packets, organizes the Coordinates the ASB Senate “self election” process, prepares Senate packets, organizes the Senate Notebooks, facilitates the hiring process and orientation of new Senators and manages communication with the ASB Senate.
 Keeps minutes during the ASB Senate meetings and organizes approval and distribution in a timely manner.
 Also chairs the annual ASB Constitution Review Committee.
-Co-chairs a Senate Goal Committee.

 Preferred Qualification: Previously served on ASB Senate.